go2hel/dropwizard-authentication/README.md

-For user's functionality we have used $@Auth$ from dropwizard-auth.
+For user's functionality we have used @Auth from dropwizard-auth.
 For this to work we have added following line of code,